sashafr/storymap-journal/README.md

 SIDE PANEL NAVIGATION
 When navigating away from the home page, the filter and toggle buttons are hidden in the function navigateStoryToIndex in MainView.js (storymaps/tpl/core/MainView.js).

+STYLING
+Various changes were made to the color of the popups, the side panel, etc., in storymaps/tpl/ui/MainStage.css and in storymaps/tpl/ui/desktop/SidePanel.css

 LIBRARIES
-This app uses the library slideShow.js to create slideshows of images.
-The code can be found in the lib-app folder.
+This app uses the the Bootstrap slideshow library, which is included in the head of index.html.

 The Story Map Journal is ideal when you want to combine narrative text with maps and other embedded content.
 A Map Journal contains entries, or sections, that users simply scroll through.
 Each section in a Map Journal has an associated map, image, video or web page.
 Actions can also be defined in journal sections so that, for example, clicking a word automatically zooms the section’s map to a particular location.